ExpediaDotCom/blobs/haystack-blobs/README.md

 ```

-Please can refer the following [Example](https://github.com/ExpediaDotCom/span-blob-example) to have a better understanding on how to use this library.

-To have a better understanding on how things are flowing please refer [haystack-docker](https://github.com/ExpediaDotCom/haystack-docker) for a fully running end to end example.

 ### Client

 This is a GRPC client that is used to send the blob to wherever the server resides.